 By bus to and from Chiang Rai

 By bus it is very easy to get to Chiang Rai.
 Among others Sombat Tours, Green Bus and Budsarakham provide various connections.
-At 12go Asia you can find connections and can book bus tickets in advance.
+At Bookaway you can find connections and can book bus tickets in advance.